trustwallet/developer/wallet-core/wallet-operations.md

 ### Multi-Coin Wallet

 The Multi-Coin Wallet is a structure allowing accounts for many coins, all controlled by a single recovery phrase.
-It is a standard HD Wallet (Hierarchically Derived), employing the standard derivation schemes, interoperable with many other wallets (BIP39, BIP44).
+It is a standard HD Wallet (Hierarchically Derived), employing the standard derivation schemes, interoperable with many other wallets:
+**BIP39** for recovery phrase, **BIP44**/**BIP84** for account derivation.

 ### Creating a New Multi-Coin Wallet